Small group of diverse students working together in small study room on campus

 Tutoring and writing centers

 Every campus has a learning resource center that provides more than tutoring.
 You can get pointers on study skills, overall study plans, time management, English-language tutoring, and how to prepare for finals.
-Studying in college is very different from high school, and every student can benefit from targeted skills help, whether they’re first gen or not.
+Studying in college is very different from high school, and every student can benefit from targeted skills help, whether they’re first-generation or not.

-There’s also the campus writing center, ready to help you fine-tune your writing skills.
+There’s also the campus writing center, which is ready to help you fine-tune your writing skills.
 Kinsman, a first-generation student himself, remembers thinking the writing center was for deficient students.
 “One professor really encouraged me to go.
 What blew my mind was there were no D and F students there—it was the A and B students,” he says.

 Related: Writing Center 101: Boost Your Skills With This Campus Resource